Certification of Medical Necessity (CMN) and DME Information Form (DIF) - JA DME

 42 C.F.R.
 Section 410.38; CMS Manual System, Pub.
 100-08, Medicare Program Integrity Manual, Chapter 5

-The supplier may not complete the information in Section B of the CMN.
-A supplier who knowingly and willfully completes Section B of the form is subject to a civil monetary penalty up to $1,000 for each form or document so distributed.
+The supplier may not complete the information in section B of the CMN.
+A supplier who knowingly and willfully completes section B of the form is subject to a civil monetary penalty up to $1,000 for each form or document so distributed.
+Any supplier who remains in non-compliance after repeated attempts by the contractor to get the supplier into compliance, refer to your RO (for UPICs refer the supplier to the primary GTL or associate GTL and SME) as a potential civil monetary penalty case.

 In cases where two or more suppliers merge, the resultant supplier should make all reasonable attempts to secure copies of all active CMNs or DIFs from the supplier(s) purchased.
-These documents should be kept on file by the resultant supplier for future presentation to the DME MACs, UPICs and ZPICs.
+This document should be kept on file by the resultant supplier for future presentation to the DME MACs, and UPICs.

 Evidence of Medical Necessity for Oxygen CMN